List of revocations of appointments to orders and awarded decorations and medals of the United Kingdom

 Many recipients of orders, decorations, and medals of the United Kingdom have had them revoked, often following conviction for crimes or breaches of military discipline, or when their conduct has been widely considered discreditable.
 In other cases, prominent nationals of countries with which the UK has later found itself at war or in dispute have had their honours revoked.

 Victoria Cross

 All 8 revocations were restored to the Victoria Cross register by King George V in the 1920s.

-1861: Valentine Bambrick (awarded 1858), following his conviction for assault and theft of a comrade's medals.

-1861: Edward St John Daniel (awarded 1857), following his conviction for desertion and evading court-martial.

-1862: James McGuire (awarded 1858), following his conviction for stealing a cow.

-1872: Michael Murphy (awarded 1859), following his conviction for theft.

-1881: Thomas Lane (awarded 1861), following his conviction for desertion and theft.

-1884: Frederick Corbett (awarded 1883), following his conviction for embezzlement and theft from an officer.

-1895: James Collis (awarded 1881), following his conviction for bigamy.

-1908: George Ravenhill (awarded 1901), following his conviction for theft.